-Our net tangible book value as of September 30, 2013 was approximately US\$91.7 million, or US\$0.92 per ordinary share as of that date, and US\$ per ADS.
-Without taking into account any other changes in net tangible book value after September 30, 2013, other than to give effect to the West Crest Share Purchase, our pro forma net tangible book value as of September 30, 2013 would have been US\$16.7 million, or US\$0.17 per share, or US\$ per ADS.
-Net tangible book value represents the amount of our total consolidated tangible assets, excluding intangible assets, goodwill and deferred tax assets, less our total consolidated to intangible assets, excluding intagible assets, goodwill and deferred tax assets, less our total consolidated liabilities (excluding deferred tax liabilities related to intangible assets and goodwill).
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$ per ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Because our Class A ordinary shares and Class B ordinary shares.
+Our net tangible book value as of September 30, 2013 was approximately US\$91.7 million, or US\$0.92 per ordinary share as of that date, and US\$0.92 per ADS.
+Without taking into account any other changes in net tangible book value after September 30, 2013, other than to give effect to the West Crest Share Purchase, our pro forma net tangible book value as of September 30, 2013 would have been US\$16.7 million, or US\$0.17 per share, or US\$0.17 per ADS.
+Net tangible book value represents the amount of our total consolidated tangible assets, excluding intangible assets, goodwill and deferred tax assets, less our total consolidated liabilities (excluding deferred tax liabilities related to intangible assets and goodwill).
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the West Crest Share Purchase and the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$15.00 per ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Because our Class A ordinary shares and Class B ordinary shares have the same dividend and other rights, except for conversion and voting rights, the dilution is presented here based on all ordinary shares, including Class A ordinary shares and Class B ordinary shares.

-Without taking into account any other changes in net tangible book value after September 30, 2013, other than to give effect to the West Crest Share Purchase and our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, the midpoint of the estimated range of the initial public offering price, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2013 would have been US\$, or US\$ per ordinary share and US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after September 30, 2013, other than to give effect to the West Crest Share Purchase and our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$15.00 per ADS, the midpoint of the estimated range of the initial public offering price, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our proforma net tangible book value as of September 30, 2013 would have been US\$119.2 million, or US\$1.15 per ordinary share and US\$1.15 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.98 per ordinary share and US\$0.98 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$13.85 per ordinary share and US\$13.85 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordin ary Share Per ADS Assumed initial public offering price US\$ US\$ Net tangible book value as of September 30, 2013 US\$ 0.92 US\$ Pro forma net tangible book value after giving effect to the West Crest Share Purchase US\$ 0.17 US\$ Pro forma net tangible book value after giving effect to the West Crest Share Purchase and this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in this offering US\$ US\$
+Per Ordi nary Share Per ADS Assumed initial public offering price US\$ 15.00 US\$15.00 Net tangible book value as of September 30, 2013 US\$ 0.92 US\$ 0.92 Pro forma net tangible book value after giving effect to the West Crest Share Purchase US\$ 0.17 US\$ 0.17 Pro forma net tangible book value after giving effect to the West Crest Share Purchase and this offering US\$ 1.15 US\$ 1.15 Amount of dilution in net tangible book value to new investors in this offering US\$ 13.85 US\$13.85